What Employees Need to Know about KPI

-With KPI, employees know exactly the amount of their work, can influence the amount of salary, and see their own contribution to the success of the whole company, they show work result and, in the future, it is easier for them to find achievements for resume.
+With KPI, employees know exactly the amount of their work, can influence the amount of salary, and see their own contribution to the success of the whole company, they show work results and, in the future, it is easier for them to find achievements for resumes.
 Employees of companies with a system of key indicators easily calculate the steps that will lead them to the desired result.
 However, working on this principle has its disadvantages:

-- if there are too many goals the bonus is very small and as a result you may not receive the salary promised at the interview;
+- if there are too many goals the bonus is very small and as a result, you may not receive the salary promised at the interview;

 - often unscrupulous employers set unattainable KPIs and again you don't get the expected salary level.